 In today's knowledge-based economy, a college degree is a necessary qualification for entry to the middle class.
-In response to this economic reality, more young people than ever before are going to college.
-Despite record enrollment, too many college-qualified high school graduates are not planning to attend college at all, they are attending community college, or are enrolling in but not completing college simply because they cannot afford it.
+In response to this economic reality, more young people than ever before are enrolling in college.
+Despite record enrollment, too many college-qualified high school graduates are not planning to attend college at all, attending community college, or are enrolling in but not completing college simply because they cannot afford it.
 Most of those who finish school, and many who do not, are also finding themselves saddled with a debilitating level of student loan debt.

-- " Today, nearly three-quarters of high school graduates enroll in some type of college after high school.1 However, most do not complete their studies.
-Less than a third of young adults aged 25 to 29 had a bachelor's degree or higher in 2003-a percentage that hasn't risen nearly as fast as enrollments.2 - " Inflation-adjusted tuition at public universities has nearly tripled since 1980, up from \$1,758 in 1980 to \$5,132 in 2004.3 - " Thirty years ago, the average cost (tuition, fees, room and board) of attending a private college in 1976-77 was \$12,837 annually, in inflation-adjusted dollars.
+- Today, nearly three-quarters of high school graduates enroll in some type of college after high school.
+However, most are failing to complete their studies.
+Less than a third of young adults aged 25 to 29 had a bachelor's degree or higher in 2003-a percentage that hasn't risen nearly as fast as enrollments. - Inflation-adjusted tuition at public universities has nearly tripled since 1980, up from \$1,758 in 1980 to \$5,132 in 2004. - Thirty years ago, the average cost (tuition, fees, room and board) of attending a private college in 1976-77 was \$12,837 annually, in inflation-adjusted dollars.
 Today, the average cost of attending a public university is \$11,354.
-In other words, the burden of affording a state college today is equivalent to that of paying for a private college in the 1970s. - Since 1992-93, the average college graduate's student loan debt has grown from \$12,100 to \$19,300 (in 2003 inflation-adjusted dollars).
-Over a quarter of graduates had debt higher than \$25,000, up from 7 percent in 1992-93.5 Today, one-third of community college students borrow to pay for school, with an average debt of \$8,700.6 - Every year, 410,000 college-qualified students from households with incomes less than \$50,000 enroll in community college instead of going to a 4-year college.
-Another 168,000 college-qualified students don't enroll in college at all. - " The maximum Pell Grant award-the nation's premier program for helping students from low-income households pay for college-covers about one-third of the costs of a 4-year college today.
-It covered nearly three-quarters in the 1970s.
-But only 22 percent of Pell grant recipients get the maximum award-the average award in 2003 was \$2,466. - The federal government spent \$81 billion in financial aid for the 2003-2004 school year.
-But 70 percent of this aid is in the form of loans, while grant aid only makes up 21 percent. - " Student loans and grants are often not enough to cover the cost of higher education.
-Three out of four full-time college students are working and nearly one in two work 25 hours or more a week. - Within five years of entering college, 40 percent of students from the top socioeconomic quartile will earn a 4-year degree as compared to only 6 percent of students in the lowest quartile.
-Over a quarter of white students who enter college will earn a bachelor's degree, whereas only about 15 percent of African-American and Latino college students will complete their degrees.
+In other words, in 2006 the burden of affording a state college today is equivalent to that of paying for a private college in the 1970s. - Every year, 410,000 college-qualified students from households with incomes less than \$50,000 enroll in community college instead of going to a four-year college.
+Another 168,000 college-qualified students don't enroll in college at all.

+- The maximum Pell Grant award-the nation's premier program for helping poor kids pay for college-covers about one-third of the costs of a four-year college today.
+It covered nearly threequarters in the 1970s.
+But only 22 percent of Pell grant recipients get the maximum award-the average award in 2003 was \$2,421. - The federal government spent \$81 billion in financial aid for the 2003-2004 school year.
+But 70 percent of this aid is in the form of loans, while grant aid only makes up 21 percent. - Student loans and grants are often not enough to cover the cost of higher education.
+Three-quarters of full-time college students are working and nearly half work twenty-five hours or more a week. - Within five years of entering college, 40 percent of students from the top socioeconomic quartile will earn a four-year degree as compared to only 6 percent of students in the lowest quartile.
+Over a quarter of white students who enter college will earn a bachelor's degree, whereas only about 15 percent of black and Hispanic college students will complete their degrees.

-Between 2000 and 2015, the college-age population is expected to grow by 16 percent.
+Between the years of 2000 and 2015, the college-age population is expected to grow by 16 percent.
 This generation will be more ethnically diverse, better prepared for college, and more likely to need financial aid.
 By 2015, 43 percent of the college-age population will be nonwhite, and students from low-income families will represent an increasing proportion of high school students.

-We need to change our policies and provide opportunities for all students who want to attend college, not only the ones whose families can afford it.
+We need to change our policies and provide opportunities for all students who want to attend higher education, not only the ones whose families can afford it.
 America needs bold new efforts to increase access to higher education.